John Dingell: Personal life

-Dingell had four children from his first marriage to Helen Henebry, an airline stewardess.
+Dingell was Catholic.
+He had four children from his first marriage to Helen Henebry, a flight attendant.
 They married in 1952 and divorced in 1972.
-Dingell's son Christopher D. Dingell served in the Michigan State Senate and is a judge on the Michigan Third Circuit Court.
+Dingell's son, Christopher D. Dingell, served in the Michigan State Senate and has served as a judge on the Michigan Third Circuit Court.

-In 1981, Dingell married Deborah "Debbie" Insley, his second wife, who was 27 years his junior.
+In 1981, Dingell married Deborah "Debbie" Insley, who was 27 years his junior.
 In November 2014, Debbie Dingell won the election to succeed her husband as U.S. Representative for Michigan's 12th congressional district.
 She took office in January 2015.
 She is the first non-widowed woman to immediately succeed her husband in Congress.

 Dingell had surgery in 2014 to correct an abnormal heart rhythm, and the next year had surgery to install a pacemaker.
 He was hospitalized after a fall in 2017.
 On September 17, 2018, Dingell suffered an apparent heart attack and was hospitalized at Henry Ford Hospital in Detroit.

 In his later years, Dingell became an active Twitter user, and earned over 250,000 followers for his witty and sarcastic posts attacking Republicans, particularly Donald Trump.
 He earned the nickname "the Dean of Twitter".

 In 2018, Dingell was diagnosed with prostate cancer, which had metastasized.
 He chose to forgo treatment, and entered hospice care.
 Dingell died on February 7, 2019, at his home in Dearborn, Michigan.
-On the day of his death, Dingell authored a column discussing his "last words" for the country, which was published in The Washington Post.
+On the day of his death, Dingell authored a column discussing his "last words" for the country; the column was published in The Washington Post.

 Legacy

+Dingell received the Walter P. Reuther Humanitarian Award from Wayne State University in 2006.

+President Barack Obama awarded Dingell the Presidential Medal of Freedom in 2014.

 The John D. Dingell Jr. Conservation, Management, and Recreation Act, named in his honor and signed into law on March 12, 2019, permanently reauthorized the Land and Water Conservation Fund and established multiple areas of land protection.
-He received the Walter P. Reuther Humanitarian Award from Wayne State University in 2006.
-A road traversing Detroit Airport is named after Dingell.

-On December 18, 2019, a day after Dingell's wife Rep. Debbie Dingell, who succeeded her husband as the member of the House of Representatives for Michigan's 12th district, voted yes to both articles of Donald Trump's first impeachment, Trump attacked John Dingell at a rally.
-Recounting a phone call with Dingell's widow in which she thanked the President for his support for a military flyover of her husband's funeral, Trump claimed Rep. Debbie Dingell told him "'John would be so thrilled.
-He's looking down.
-He would be so thrilled.
-Thank you so much sir'" Trump continued to the rally attendees "I said that's okay don't worry about it.
-Maybe he's looking up, I don't know.
-I don't know, maybe.
-Maybe.
-But let's assume he's looking down.", the implication being that the president believed John Dingell was in Hell.
-This drew a strong criticism from several Democratic and some Republican politicians, several of whom offered praise for John Dingell's legacy.
-Politicians from both sides offered support to his widow and some Republican lawmakers apologized for the president's comments.